F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

-# OpenShift/Kubernetes Multi-Cluster Preview
+# OpenShift/Kubernetes Multi-Cluster

 This page documents a new feature in CIS for Multi-Cluster.
-This is a preview release which supports limited features and is not recommended to use in production environments.
 To provide feedback on Container Ingress Services or this documentation, please file a [GitHub Issue](https://github.com/F5Networks/k8s-bigip-ctlr/issues)

 ## Contents